cloudradar-monitoring/mst-sender/README.md

     Exec    if not ($raw_event =~ /error/) drop();
 </Output>
 ```
-This allows you to use the "msteams output" for many logfile you supervise.
+This allows you to use the "msteams output" for many log files you supervise.
+The route puts the pieces together.
 Here is a full example.
 ```
 <Output msteams>
     Module om_exec